mpeeples2008/ArchNetSci/_book/index.md

 ## Download and Install R{-}

-The first step is to install a recent version of R (we recommend 4.2 or later).
+The first step is to install a recent version of R (we recommend 4.2 or later as this document was created in version 4.2).
 Follow the instructions below for the appropriate operating system.

 * The first step is to go to the R project website [www.r-project.org](https://www.r-project.org) and click on the [CRAN](https://cran.r-project.org/mirrors.html) link under "Downloads" on the left hand side.
 * Choose a mirror for your download selecting one in your country or the "cloud" option.